-To address the areas of student achievement and school progress, La Marque Middle School and La Marque Elementary teachers participate weekly in focused meetings to plan and design instructional activities that include instructionally sound and research based best practices.
+To address the areas of student achievement and school progress, La Marque Middle School and Simms Elementary School teachers participate weekly in focused meetings to plan and design instructional activities that include instructionally sound and research based best practices.
 The campus administrative team, through formal and informal classroom visits, monitors these high quality lessons and activities.
 To ensure that all students are successful, student performance on daily activities and curriculum-based assessments are used to determine if a student needs additional support through small group or individualized instruction.
-The overall goal of La Marque Middle School and La Marque Elementary School is to provide high quality instruction that affords each student the opportunity to excel.
+The overall goal of La Marque Middle School and Simms Elementary School is to provide high quality instruction that affords each student the opportunity to excel.

 It is important to note that student eligibility for transfer expires upon any of the following two

-• Completion of all grades on the campus upon which eligibility was originally based (Grades 3-5/6-8)
+- Completion of all grades on the campus upon which eligibility was originally based (Grades K-5/6-8)

 More information is available in the PEG Frequently Asked Questions section of the Texas Education Agency website.

-If you have any additional questions, please contact Susan Myers, Deputy Superintendent, at
+If you have any additional questions, please contact the TCISD Curriculum & Instruction Department at 409-916-0120.

 Copies of Campus Letters in English and Spanish: